 Larry also teaches on related subjects.
 He has taught ‘Asian Business’ at Saint Louis University and short-courses for the World Trade Center and the University of Missouri at St. Louis.
 Additionally, Larry is active in volunteer leadership at the World Affairs Council of St. Louis, Cornell University, and the US-Indonesia Society.

 Marcia Mellitz provides consulting services in support of entrepreneurship, innovation and technology development.
 Formerly Vice President, Program Development for BioSTL for the St. Louis bioscience cluster.
 In 1996, she founded and served as President and CEO of the Center for Emerging Technologies (CET) through 2010, supporting the development of early stage biomedical and other advanced technology companies by providing entrepreneurs access to business, technology and financial resources.

 Ms. Mellitz was instrumental in the early development of the CORTEX Innovation District, in partnership with Washington University, Saint Louis University, University of Missouri-St. Louis, BJC HealthCare and Missouri Botanical Garden.
 She is currently engaged with T-REX, St. Louis’ downtown innovation center, in establishing a hub for the region’s geospatial technologies cluster.
 She has spoken at national conferences and has received numerous awards.

 Tomás Peña - Board Member

 Tomás Peña is managing director for Yield lab Latin America and has 20 years of banking experience, focused in private banking and innovation.
-He is also a passionate business developer and co-founder of S4, a Yield Lab Portfolio startup that helps row crop farmers transfer their risk to financial markets in the US and Latam.
+He is also a passionate business developer and co-founder of S4, a Yield Lab Portfolio startup that helps row crop farmers transfer their risk to financial markets in the US and Latin America.